 While attending Belmont University, she auditioned and was hired as a performer at the World Famous Tootsie’s Orchid Lounge and Rippy’s Bar and Grill.
 This opportunity opened the door for Meg to be a main stay across Nashville’s top music venues that showcases Nashville’s newest and rising talent.
 Meg has a great work ethic and makes practice and expanding her knowledge, part of her daily routine.
 She feels that this in turn, makes her a better performer.
 It also has opened doors for her to ‘up her writing chops’ and to co-write with many talented songwriters and a few hit songwriters in that mix.

 Meg continues to tour from Northern New Jersey and back to Nashville.
 In recent times, her performances have been criss crossed from northern US to southern US.
 Meg has opened for Red Molly at SCC College, then headed to Nashville for a special performance at NAMM JAMM and a Preshias Night of Music, opening for Buddy Jewel.

-Meg’s music is a reflection of her values.
-She believes that her music can connect with people from all walks of life.
+Fast forward to 2020.
 She has been blessed to be an inspirational speaker along with her singing for rehabilitative group charities such as Straight and Narrow.
-Meg is a strong supporter of Veteran’s groups including the Wounded Warrior Fund, Blue Star Mothers, and VetStock.
+Organizations and charities that benefit the military are extremely close to her heart.
+Her brother is a commissioned officer in the US Army, so naturally Meg is a strong supporter of Veteran’s groups including the Wounded Warrior Fund, Blue Star Mothers, and VetStock.